ckm3/pastisML-tess/README.md

 Code to produce simulated TESS lightcurves based on PASTIS

 ## Dependency
-The package uses the PASTIS package (not public yet; sorry!)
+The package uses the PASTIS package

-The PASTIS code is available on request, and the main paper describing it is:
+The main paper describing it is:

 ```
 @ARTICLE{pastis,